 Let’s get this boring nuisance off of the table.
 Public beaches usually require a lot of paperwork before you get the permit to perform a wedding ceremony there.
 In order to avoid unpleasant surprises later, do your research about the beaches at your chosen destination several months prior to the date.
-Also ask about noise ordinances and try to obey them or find another beach with less strict rules.
-Some beaches forbid alcohol consumption, so research the local codes about this too.

 Unless you want uninvited guests in bathing suits and kids playing volleyball near the aisle, you must take privacy into consideration.
 Private beaches are easier to tackle, but if you’re holding a ceremony on a public beach, you should avoid the days when it is the most crowded.
 Typically on weekends and holidays.
 Some public beaches also don’t allow setting up of canopies or chairs.